-- 1. The trial court will establish a position management system that will include, at a minimum, the components listed below: - a.
+- 1. The trial court must establish a position management system that includes, at a minimum, the components listed below: - a.
 A position roster.
-The roster will be kept current and updated as changes occur. - b.
+The roster must be kept current and updated as changes occur. - b.
 A process for abolishing vacant positions.
-At least once a year, near the end of a fiscal year, the trial court will abolish vacant positions as specified in section 6.2. - c.
+At least once a year, near the end of a fiscal year, the trial court must abolish vacant positions as specified in section 6.2. - c.
 A process and procedures for requesting, evaluating, and approving new positions and reclassified positions.